Skip site navigation (1)Skip section navigation (2)

 ascii, oldascii

-The same as the unblock value except that characters
+The same as the unblock value except that characters are

-records are converted.
-(These values imply unblock
+converted.
+(These values imply unblock if the operand

-the recommended one which is compatible with AT&T
+which is compatible with AT&T System V UNIX.
+The value

-used in historic AT&T UNIX and pre-4.3BSD-Reno sys-
+oldascii specifies the one used in historic AT&T UNIX and

-file terminated variable length records independent
+terminated variable length records independent of input

-length is specified by the cbs operand.
-Input
+by the cbs operand.
+Input records shorter than the con-

-truncated input records, if any, are reported to the
+cated.
+The number of truncated input records, if any,

-standard error output at the completion of the copy.
+are reported to the standard error output at the comple-

 ebcdic, ibm, oldebcdic, oldibm

-The same as the block value except that characters
+The same as the block value except that characters are

-are translated from ASCII to EBCDIC after the records
+translated from ASCII to EBCDIC after the records are

-the recommended one which is compatible with AT&T
+which is compatible with AT&T System V UNIX.
+The value

-System V UNIX.
-The value ibm is a slightly different
+ibm is a slightly different mapping, which is compatible

-mapping, which is compatible with the AT&T System V
+with the AT&T System V UNIX ibm value.
+The values

-maps used in historic AT&T UNIX and pre-4.3BSD-Reno
+oldebcdic and oldibm are maps used in historic AT&T UNIX

-systems.
+and pre-4.3BSD-Reno systems.

-lcase Transform uppercase characters into lowercase charac-
+lcase Transform uppercase characters into lowercase characters.

 pareven, parnone, parodd, parset